Addressing selection bias and measurement error in COVID-19 case count data using auxiliary information: Introduction

 \section{Introduction}

 The World Health Organization has declared the coronavirus disease 2019 (COVID-19) a public health emergency.
-As of April 27th, 2020, a total of 2,993,000 cases have been confirmed worldwide.
-The New York Times reports at least 965,214 people across the United States have tested positive for the virus, and at least 49,465 patients with the virus have died.
-Aggressive policies have been put in place across the US with at least 50\% of the US population officially urged as of late April to stay home via state-wide executive actions.

-Despite these steps, the data landscape for understanding COVID-19 remains limited.
-Public databases maintained by Johns Hopkins University~\citep{JHU_Lancet} and the New York Times~\cite{NYT} provide incoming county-level information of confirmed cases and deaths.
-Statisticians, epidemiologists, economists, and data scientists have used this granular data to forecast COVID-19 case-counts, deaths, and hospitalizations~\citep{Song2020,Ray2020,2020.IHME}.
-In many cases, variations on the SIR models have been used to draw inferences about infection rates and intensity.
-Parametric inference often uses observed case-count and/or observed COVID-19 related deaths to infer latent trajectories of the pandemic.
+As of July 29th, 2021, over 196 million cases have been confirmed worldwide with 34.8 million cases and over 612 thousand confirmed deaths across the United States.
+This pandemic has become the focal point of everyday life; yet the data landscape for understanding COVID-19 remains limited.
+Public databases~\citep{JHU_Lancet,NYT} provide incoming county-level information of confirmed cases and deaths.
+Statisticians, epidemiologists, economists, and data scientists have used this granular data to forecast COVID-19 case-counts, deaths, and hospitalizations~\citep{Giordano2020,Song2020,Ray2020,2020.IHME,Wang2020.03,JTD36385}.